iu-parfunc/ecoop24-marmoset-artifact/README.md

 - [x] Improve the presentation of numbers that the runtime script outputs
 - [x] Remove all dbgPrint statements in the compiler.
 (Low priority)
 - [x] I forgot to add the Misaligned examples from the Binary Tree, only one i guess, Misaligned pre since the Misaligned post was giving memory errors.
+- [x] If there is time, merge the figure generation scripts for ghc to the above to generate figures automatically.
 - [ ] Use the README template from ECOOP.
 - [ ] Remove cache script from docker, add manual instructions to the README
-- [x] If there is time, merge the figure generation scripts for ghc to the above to generate figures automatically.
+- [ ] Another way to make a quick experiment is to make a copy of the files in two different subdirectories, and reduce the input size in the files.
+Should be doable quickly.